 In the study the group that consumed casein, the slow-release protein, felt less hungry the next morning.
 Additionally, participants who consumed protein before sleep, whether whey or casein, experienced a faster metabolism the next day.
 On the other hand, those who consumed carbs before bed had a slower metabolism the following day.

 You can get casein protein from a casein specific protein powder or you can opt for foods high in casein, such as a glass of milk, Greek yoghurt, skyr, quark, or cottage cheese.
+I have a full guide on choosing a protein powder if that feels like an easier option.

-What’s more, milk is rich in tryptophan, an amino acid that your body uses to make melatonin, which can aid sleep.
+Whatโs more, milk is rich in tryptophan, an amino acid that your body uses to make melatonin, which can aid sleep.

 Muscles repair themselves while you sleep, and providing them with some protein to utilize overnight can be very helpful.